MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01b-Azure_VM_Windows_Clustering.md

    > **Note**: Wait for the deployment to complete before you proceed to the next task of this exercise.
 The deployment might take about 5 minutes.

-### Task 1 result
+### Exercise 1 result

 After you complete this task, you have provisioned Azure compute resources necessary to support highly available SAP HANA deployments.

-## Task 2: Configure operating system of Azure virtual machines running Linux to support a highly available SAP HANA installation
+## Exercise 2: Configure operating system of Azure virtual machines running Linux to support a highly available SAP HANA installation

 In this task, you will configure operating system and storage on Azure virtual machines running SUSE Linux Enterprise Server to accommodate clustered installations of SAP HANA.

-### Connect to Azure Linux virtual machines
+### Task 1: Connect to Azure Linux virtual machines

 1. From your lab computer, in the [Azure portal](https://portal.azure.com), search for and select **Virtual machines**.